Aftermath: 34 - Until Our City Be Afire (2017)

 2017 (Thirty-four – Until Our City Be Afire)

-Newt coughs (subtly) and digs into ice with a gloved hand, creating a trough into which he can wedge a rack of tubes.
-That done, he presses ice in and around his 15 mL conicals.
+Newt coughs subtly and digs into crushed ice with a gloved hand to create a trough.
+He wedges in a rack of 15 mL conicals, then presses ice in and around his tubes.

-“The thing you want, Maks,” Newt says, as Mako, holding a disposable plastic pipette like a microphone, finishes an a cappella half-Japanese rendition of “Killer Queen,” “is karaoke.”
+“The thing you want, Maks,” he says, as Mako, holding a disposable plastic pipette like a microphone, finishes an a cappella half-Japanese rendition of “Killer Queen,” “is karaoke.”

-She gasps audibly, and, when he looks up from the tube rack he’s burying in ice, he finds her giving him a silent look that is so full of imploring hope that it’s really just totally unfair.
+She gasps audibly, and when he looks up from the tube rack he’s buried in ice, he finds her giving him a silent look so full of imploring hope that it’s really just totally unfair.

 To him.